 your project, our system.
 One team

-When we talk about underfloor heating Scotland, we are not just talking about our 75 year pipe warranty, but also about our design capability, technical expertise and the dedicated installation service that we offer.
+When we talk about Incognito Heat Co underfloor heating, we are not just talking about our 75 year pipe warranty, but also about our design capability, technical expertise and the dedicated installation service that we offer.

-At Incognito we are confident that we will have a system that meets your requirements, all sorts of properties from houses to museums enjoy the benefits of Incognito underfloor heating Scotland.
+At Incognito we are confident that we will have a system that meets your requirements, all sorts of properties from houses to museums, offices and industrial units, enjoy the benefits of Incognito Underfloor Heating Scotland.
 We also develop bespoke systems where conventional systems simply don’t cover the requirements.
 We develop our systems with a number of factors in mind: low running costs, ease of installation, practical control solutions, to name but a few.

 screeded underfloor heating systems

 Screeded Underfloor Heating Systems are the most popular and effective type of underfloor heating.
 Pipes are clipped or stapled onto an insulation layer, then the screed is laid on top.
 The warm pipes effectively heat up the whole screed slab, giving even and consistent heat output.

 Low cost installation

 Maximum output (typical heat output: 100 watts/m²)